frontend-inc/frontend-template/README.md

-# Webstudio React App
+# Frontend React App

-Webstudio is a low-code platform for rapidly building scalable, production ready REST and GraphQL APIs.
+Frontend is a low-code platform for rapidly building scalable, production ready REST and GraphQL APIs.

-Webstudio is built using Material UI v5 and a Rails 6.
+Frontend is built using Material UI v5 and a Rails 6.

 ## Getting Started